PatD123/Crop-Lane-Detect/README.md

 overall pipeline is able to localize camera (where the footage is being taken), allowing a future robot to know it's own position and navigate autonomously.

+**If there is anything I could use to improve algorithm, tell me!!
+Much appreciation!**

 Uses OpenCV and Python for the following.

 - warp2.py and live_warp.py work with car lanes.